 The ECU physics teacher education program is based on the ECU Education Dept.’s Prime Model that idealizes the prescriptiveness with regard as to what should be taught, reflectiveness regarding what was taught, and integrativeness regarding the curriculum.
 Prescriptive teachers think about the needs and backgrounds of their students, they are familiar with theories of learning and development, they are sensitive to diversity, are analytical in their analyses, and adapt their teaching methods as necessary.
 Reflective teachers think critically about content, pedagogy, and the appropriateness of content; they are committed to students in their discipline, and continually assess their effectiveness in the classroom.
 Integrative teachers are aware of relationships between concepts in their content, they are aware of the importance of technology and how it aids in instruction.

-ECU Physics Education Majors are ready to become certified as 'highly qualified' in that they have the rigorous physics and science coursework backed by the Prime Model educational philosophy.
-ECU has one of the most active Student Chapters of the National Science Teacher's Association.
+ECU Physics Education Majors are ready to become certified as ‘highly qualified’ in that they have the rigorous physics and science coursework backed by the Prime Model educational philosophy.
+ECU had one of the most active Student Chapters of the National Science Teacher’s Association.
 Our students made outstanding presentations during ITV national meetings of NSTA.
 Student NSTA members include both elementary and secondary teacher prospects which is an excellent opportunity for our physics secondary students to teach physics to hesitant elementary teachers.
-We also have a 13 time nationally recognized Society of Physics Students chapter that does outreach in the public schools and for the community.
+We also have an 15 time nationally recognized Society of Physics Students chapter that does outreach in the public schools and for the community.
 Students have a well rounded experience with physics content and teaching before student teaching.

 Description of Initiatives to Improve Preservice Education